Home Visit ThailandCities, islands and provincesPhitsanulok, complete city guide

 Khmer period

-In the 11th century, the place only a small Khmer outpost called Song Khwae (two rivers, because the Nan and Khwae Noi rivers flow through the area).
+In the 11th century, the place was just a small Khmer outpost called Song Khwae (two rivers, because the Nan and Khwae Noi rivers cross the area).

-During this period, Phitsanulok was the main city in the east of the Sukhothai (1238-1365).
+During this period, Phitsanulok was the main city in the east of the Kingdom of Sukhothai (1238-1365).

-In 1419, King Sailuethai, a vassal of Ayutthaya , moved his capital from Sukhothai to Phitsanulok.
+In 1419, King Sailuethai, a vassal of Ayutthaya, transferred his capital from Sukhothai to Phitsanulok.

-The city remained the capital of the Sukhothai Kingdom until its disappearance in 1448.
+The city remained the capital of the Sukhothai kingdom until its demise in 1448.

-The king of Ayutthaya, Borommatrailokanat, in turn moved his capital from Ayutthaya to Phitsanulok in 1463 to better control the northern borders of his kingdom during the war against the Lanna (1456-1474).
+The king of Ayutthaya, Borommatrailokanat, in turn transferred his capital from Ayutthaya to Phitsanulok in 1463 to better control the northern borders of his kingdom during the war against Lanna (1456-1474).

-His successor Boromma Ratchathirat III (1488-1491) then moved the capital back to Ayutthaya.
+His successor, Boromma Ratchathirat III (1488-1491), then brought the capital back to Ayutthaya.

-In 1555, King Naresuan the Great was born in the city, and the area was an important recruiting ground during his wars against the Burmese of the Taungû Dynasty.
+In 1555, King Naresuan the Great was born in the city, and the region was an important recruitment center during the wars he waged against the Burmese of the Taungû Dynasty.

-In 1756, King Boromakot had the mother-of-pearl inner doors of Wat Phra Sri Rattana Mahathat .
+In 1756, King Boromakot built the inner mother-of-pearl doors of Wat Phra Sri Rattana Mahathat.

-After Ayutthaya fell to the Burmese King Hsinbyushin in 1767, a mad monk wrested control of the city from its governor.
+After the fall of Ayutthaya to the Burmese King Hsinbyushin in 1767, a mad monk seized control of the city from its governor.

-King Taksin the Great (1734-1782) was wounded during an unsuccessful attempt to retake the city.
+King Taksin the Great (1734-1782) was injured in a failed attempt to retake the city.

 Thon Buri Period (1775)

-Phitsanulok has become a strategic city to face new Burmese invasions.
+Phitsanulok became a strategic city to face new Burmese invasions.

-During a fierce battle, the Burmese army commander requested a meeting with a Thai commander, Chaophraya Chakri, and predicted that he would become a king.
+During a fierce battle, the commander of the Burmese army requested a meeting with a Thai commander, Chaophraya Chakri, and predicted that he would become a king.

-Chaophraya Chakri was later crowned the first monarch of the Rattanakosin period, King Rama I, the Great of the Royal House of Chakri, the current king, Rama X descends from this line.
+Chaophraya Chakri was later crowned the first monarch of the Rattanakosin period, King Rama I, the Great of the Chakri Royal House, and the current king, Rama X, descends from this lineage.

-Thailand Map of Thailand: Phitsanulok's central plains , at an altitude of 45 meters, on the Nan River, a tributary of the Chao Phraya.
+Map of Thailand: PhitsanulokPhitsanulok is located in the heart of the central plains of Thailand, at an altitude of 45 meters, on the Nan River, a tributary of the Chao Phraya.

 Things to see and do in Phitsanulok

-The tourist office is located a few blocks from the train station.
+The tourist office is located a few streets from the railway station.

 Address: 209/7-8 Boromtrailokanat Road

-Wat Phra Sri Rattana Mahathat and Chinnarat Buddha
+The Wat Phra Sri Rattana Mahathat and the Buddha Chinnarat

-This temple, also called Wat Yai (great temple) by the locals, was built in 1357.
+This temple, also called Wat Yai (large temple) by the locals, was built in 1357.

-It houses the Chinnarat Buddha , a statue that is considered the most beautiful representation of Buddha and therefore receives continuous visits from both foreign and Thai tourists.
+It houses the Buddha Chinnarat, a statue considered to be the most beautiful representation of Buddha and therefore continuously receives visits from both foreign and Thai tourists.

-Wat Phra Sri Rattana Mahathat is very commercial, much like Lourde, you will find many religious objects for sale at the entrance and in the main hall where the Chinnarat Buddha is located.
+The Wat Phra Sri Rattana Mahathat is very commercial, a bit like Lourdes, you will find many religious objects for sale at the entrance and in the main hall where the Buddha Chinnarat is located.

-At the back of the temple, there are many souvenir shops where they sell handicrafts (statuettes, masks, puppets, etc.), medicinal and decorative plants, photos and paintings.
+At the back of the temple, there are many souvenir shops where they sell crafts (statuettes, masks, puppets...), medicinal and decorative plants, photos and paintings.

-There are also many restaurants and drink stalls in and around the temple, on the banks of the Nan River.
+There are also many restaurants and beverage stalls inside and next to the temple, on the banks of the Nan River.

-Wat Phra Sri Rattana PhitsanulokWat Phra Sri Rattana of PhitsanulokWat Phra Sri Rattana in PhitsanulokAmulet sale at Wat Phra Sri Rattana
+Wat Phra Sri Rattana PhitsanulokWat Phra Sri Rattana of PhitsanulokWat Phra Sri Rattana in PhitsanulokSale of amulets in Wat Phra Sri Rattana

-Buddha statues, Phitsanulokstatues in Wat Phra Sri Rattana in PhitsanulokBuddha Statue, Wat Phra Sri RattanaBuddha statue covered with gold leafBuddha statue at Wat Yai in PhitsanulokStatue at Wat Phra Sri Rattana in PhitsanulokPainting on the life of King NaresuanPaintings of Naresuan, PhitsanulokPainting King Naresuan at PhitsanulokPainting of King Naresuan, Phitsanulok
+Buddha Statues, Phitsanulokstatues in Wat Phra Sri Rattana of PhitsanulokBuddha Statue, Wat Phra Sri RattanaBuddha Statue covered with gold leafBuddha statue of Wat Yai in PhitsanulokStatue at Wat Phra Sri Rattana of PhitsanulokPainting on the life of King NaresuanPaintings of Naresuan, PhitsanulokPainting of King Naresuan in PhitsanulokPainting of King Naresuan, Phitsanulok

 King Naresuan

-detail of a door of Wat Yai in PhitsanulokBuddha Chinnarat of PhitsanulokPhitsanulok, the town of Chinnarat Buddha
+Detail of a gate of Wat Yai in PhitsanulokBuddha Chinnarat in PhitsanulokPhitsanulok, the city of the Buddha Chinnarat

-A small Buddha foundry where you can discover the different stages of Buddha statue making.
+A small Buddha foundry where you can discover the different stages of Buddha statue production.

-If you want to bring back small or large Buddha statues, this is the place, the factory has opened a small store where you can buy them at the best price.
+If you want to bring back small or large Buddha statues, this is the place, the factory has opened a small shop where you can buy them at the best price.

 Address: 26/43 Wisutkaset Rd, Phitsanulok, Thailand.

-It is located on the same street as the Buddha factory.
+It is located in the same street as the Buddha factory.

-Sergeant Major Thawee is a passionate individual who has collected in a beautiful house many objects used in the past in Thailand
+Sergeant Major Thawee is an enthusiastic individual who has gathered many objects used in Thailand in the past in a beautiful house

-You will discover zebu carts, lacquered chests, massage utensils, weaving looms, and many other beautiful objects presented with descriptions of their uses.
+You will discover zebu carts, lacquer chests, massage utensils, looms, and many other beautiful objects presented with descriptions of their uses.

-There is also a section that displays old photos of the city and a souvenir shop.
+There is also a section that presents old photos of the city and a souvenir shop.

 Admission: 50 baht